by Alan Katzman

 3. Social Media Should Validate the Application.

 Given the large number of college applicants, students should consider their digital presence as a natural extension of their college application.
 Social media should highlight and validate the applicant’s essays and personal statement.
+It should be a social media resume.
 When it does, the reviewing admissions officer gets confirmation of the same character traits, experiences, and activities.
 This speaks to authenticity and credibility – which should lead to a higher likability quotient.

 Social media is here to stay and will continue to influence character assessments made by colleges and employers.
 Learning how to build a responsible online presence has become an essential life skill.
 Encourage your teen to embrace the opportunity.